 The leaves of white and red Mulberry differ slightly.
 Red mulberry leaves are dull green, rough on top, hairy from beneath and are usually larger (4-10 inches) than white mulberry (3-4 inches).
 The leaf margin of M.rubra leaf is finely serrate compared to those of M.alba.
 The leaves of white Mulberry are bright green, shiny, less hairy and with prominent main vein underneath.

-Unripe Mulberries are white to pale yellow in colour.
+Unripe Mulberries are white to pale yellow in color.
 On ripening, they turn red, dark purple and then black depending on species.
 The fruits of Red mulberry are nearly black when ripe but white mulberry fruits can be white, red, or deep purple.
 Fruits of White Mulberry/Morus alba are very sweet in taste with low acidity.
-Red Mulberry/M. rubra fruits are purple in colour, less sweet, less juicy, high in dry matter and low in acidity.
+Red Mulberry/M. rubra fruits are purple in color, less sweet, less juicy, high in dry matter and low in acidity.
 Black Mulberry/M. nigra fruits are very juicy and have refreshing acidic flavour.

 Nowadays many studies are performed on traditional herbs for finding their therapeutic potential.
 Scientific study of mulberry tree shows its bark is hypoglycaemic, leaves are anti-inflammatory, emollient, expectorant, diaphoretic, and fruits are cooling and laxative in action.

 The leaves contain flavonoids, anthocyanins, artocarpin, cycloartocarpin and analogues.
 The hot water extract (tea) of leaves showed lipid and cholesterol lowering effect in rabbits.
-Reduction in liver enlargement and fat deposition in liver was also observed.
+Reduction in the liver enlargement and fat deposition in the liver was also observed.

 The leaves paste found to be active against Gram- Positive bacteria and yeast.

 Health Benefits of Mulberry fruits